 Paying for public transport with a Visitor Oyster Card will save you a lot of money, as fares are a lot cheaper.
 It’s very easy to use in each transport, all you have to do is touch the card to the designated screen and you can keep on your journey.
 It is made for long-term use and can be charged with money at any time.

 It costs only £3 and is pre-loaded at the moment of purchase.
-Children under 11 ride everything free, as long as they’re accompanied with a paying adult.
+Children under 11 ride everything free, as long as they’re accompanied by a paying adult.

 How to Set Up a Bank Account

 When moving to London from the US, the first thing most people want to be okay is their finances.
 So, one of the first things people do when moving is set up a secure bank account.
 Two things you’ll definitely need for this job are:

 - A passport.